Scotia, California: Infrastructure

 Offerings includes the following: a movie theater, a museum and a hotel with the town's only bar and restaurant, a new shopping center, a school through eighth grade, a community recreation center, a baseball field and two churches.
-PALCO operates the town on a one million dollar annual budget.
-Available housing consists of 274 two-to-four-bedroom wood-frame cottages.
-The 28 person volunteer fire department is fully funded by PALCO.
+PALCO operated the town on a $1 million annual budget.
+Available housing consists of 274 two- to four-bedroom wood-frame cottages.
+The 28-person volunteer fire department is fully funded by PALCO.

 PALCO's infrastructure in town also included the electrical distribution system.
 The Scotia distribution system was the very last one in the state to use color-coded crossarms on the utility system.
-Red arms are for low-voltage service to the houses and buildings, yellow arms are for 2400-volt primary distribution, and blue designates the Pacific Gas & Electric interconnection.
-As part of the process of subdividing the town, PG&E has constructed a new distribution system (built to the California PUC's current specifications) to serve those portions of the town no longer under the company's control.
+Red arms are for low-voltage service to the houses and buildings, yellow arms are for 2,400-volt primary distribution, and blue designates the Pacific Gas & Electric interconnection.
+As part of the process of subdividing the town, PG&E has constructed a new distribution system (built to the California Public Utilities Commission's current specifications) to serve those portions of the town no longer under the company's control.

+A biomass energy plant attached to the city's sawmill generates energy by burning wood waste from the mill.
+This mill provides 20% of the energy for the Redwood Coast Energy Authority (RCEA), a joint powers agency of the County of Humboldt, the seven cities within the county, the Yurok Tribe, and the Humboldt Bay Municipal Water District.
+Local environmental organizations are pressuring RCEA to not renew its contract with the plant in 2031 over air quality and climate change concerns.

 Demographics

-2010
+Scotia first appeared as a census designated place in the 2010 U.S. census.

-The 2010 United States Census reported that Scotia had a population of 850.
+The 2020 United States census reported that Scotia had a population of 681.
 The population density was 912.9 PD/sqmi.
-The racial makeup of Scotia was 674 (79.3%) White, 3 (0.4%) African American, 35 (4.1%) Native American, 3 (0.4%) Asian, 9 (1.1%) Pacific Islander, 90 (10.6%) from other races, and 36 (4.2%) from two or more races.
-Hispanic or Latino of any race were 150 persons (17.6%).
+The racial makeup of Scotia was 474 (69.6%) White, 7 (1.0%) African American, 27 (4.0%) Native American, 5 (0.7%) Asian, 2 (0.3%) Pacific Islander, 39 (5.7%) from other races, and 127 (18.6%) from two or more races.
+Hispanic or Latino of any race were 128 persons (18.8%).

-The Census reported that 848 people (99.8% of the population) lived in households, 2 (0.2%) lived in non-institutionalized group quarters, and 0 (0%) were institutionalized.
+The census reported that 677 people (99.4% of the population) lived in households, 4 (0.6%) lived in non-institutionalized group quarters, and no one was institutionalized.

-There were 265 households, out of which 161 (60.8%) had children under the age of 18 living in them, 140 (52.8%) were heterosexual married couples living together, 42 (15.8%) had a female householder with no husband present, 30 (11.3%) had a male householder with no wife present.
-There were 41 (15.5%) unmarried heterosexual partnerships, and 2 (0.8%) homosexual married couples or partnerships.
-35 households (13.2%) were made up of individuals, and 4 (1.5%) had someone living alone who was 65 years of age or older.
-The average household size was 3.20.
-There were 212 families (80.0% of all households); the average family size was 3.44.
+There were 226 households, out of which 85 (37.6%) had children under the age of 18 living in them, 98 (43.4%) were married-couple households, 31 (13.7%) were cohabiting couple households, 45 (19.9%) had a female householder with no partner present, and 52 (23.0%) had a male householder with no partner present.
+45 households (19.9%) were one person, and 16 (7.1%) were one person aged 65 or older.
+The average household size was 3.0.
+There were 152 families (67.3% of all households).